oliverwkim/oliverwkim.github.io/_posts/2022-09-22-Research-Tips.md

 * **Berkeley-specific:** The "end product" of 3rd year is your orals presentation, where you present in-progress work (that, _ex ante_, may hopefully be your JMP) to a group of four faculty members.
 A common expectation among orals chairs is that you turn in a 25 page paper with your presentation--something I was unaware of until a month before it was due.
 So, you know, plan for that.

+* Third year is a good time to take a class outside of Econ.
+The end of formal coursework means you suddenly have a lot of unstructured time, and it's good to have an incentive to bring yourself to campus (especially if you don't have teaching responsibilities).
+One of the blessings of being a grad student is getting to take classes that you missed out on undergrad---tuition-free.
+Do something fun!
+Take drawing.
+Pottery.
+Photography.
+Tennis.
+Egyptology.
+Philosophy.
+Theology.
+Film.
+More importantly, after the wringer of the previous two years it's helpful to remind yourself that you are not just a machine for churning out problem sets, but a living, breathing human being---vast, multitudinal, full of contradictions.
+I did not do this (my third year was at the height of COVID) but wish I had---writing this in my fifth year, I'm currently taking a short fiction workshop and having a blast.

 ## Fourth Year

 * I've learned the value of signing up for presentations---not for feedback (though that is helpful), but as a commitment device to actually, you know, do my job.
 As it turns out, the fear of public embarassment is a major driver of intellectual inquiry.
 This semester, I signed up for three presentation slots, which ultimately felt like too many.
 One would have been too few.
 Two I think is a good number to aim for: one scheduled in the middle of the semester, and one at the end.
 I made the mistake of pushing all of my presentations to the end of the semester, which reduced their value as commitment devices.
 Still, without exaggeration, around 70% of my research output this semester was created in the two weeks leading up to my presentations.

+## Fifth Year

+## Sixth Year... and Beyond

+I'll let you know when I get there.

 ## General